June 10th - Joliet, Illinois - Torco Racing Fuels Route 66 NHRA Nationals -

 either banging on it, or throwing the bowl on the ground to show you that it is empty.
 This morning, like all the past mornings here at Otter Creek Park, we have

 had brunch outside.
-Before we eat, we sprinkle a bunch of bird seed and peanuts around in order to lure the local tree living neighbors and have brunch with
+Before we eat, we sprinkle a bunch of bird seed and peanuts around in order to lure the local tree dwelling neighbors and have brunch with

 all sorts of our forest friends.
 Today there were four squirrels, two beautiful blue jays, a very talkative cardinal, that Abbey showed quite a bit of interest in.